apptainer/singularity-userdocs/singularity_and_docker.rst

 .. note::

     Cache maintenance is a manual process at the current time.
 In other words, the cache can be cleared by **carefully** issuing the command ``rm -rf $HOME/.singularity/cache``.
 Of course, this will clear the local cache of all downloaded images.

+..
+TODO-ND: Update owing to intro of new capab???

 .. note::